 How to make Swiss chard soup

-(Note: the full recipe is at the bottom of the page)
+(Note: this is a quick description with step-by-step photos, the full recipe is at the bottom of the page)

 - Saute’ diced onion in olive oil until translucent

 - Stir in the chopped Swiss chard stems

 - Cook until the lentils are soft